brokel-media/brokel-media.github.io/_tabs/about.md

 The goal of all of this is simply to have a place away from all the algorithms, ads and whatever, where you can just talk to your friends and share your thoughts.

-Maybe this is can be an alternative place in the internet to go to, read an article about something one of your friends has experienced, learned, is thinking about or wahtever, and then you can get the fuck out of the internet again without all the dark forces pulling you back :D.
+Maybe this is can be an alternative place in the internet to go to, read an article about something one of your friends has experienced, learned, is thinking about or whatever, and then you can get the fuck out of the internet again without all the dark forces pulling you back :D.

 ## What we write about